iamshezad/SHSliderSwitch/README.md

 ## License

-SHSliderSWitch is available under the MIT license.
+SHSliderSwitch is available under the MIT license.
 See the LICENSE file for more info.